-Using this methodology, it is estimated that 10,889 jobs with area exporters and importers are related to the cargo moving via the Port of Vancouver marine terminals.
-The majority of these jobs are related to the imported plywood, lumber and steel products and cement used in local construction, as well as with area farmers.
-2
+Using this methodology, it is estimated that 11,547 jobs with area exporters and importers are related to the cargo moving via the Port of Vancouver marine terminals.
+The majority of these jobs are related to the imported steel products and cement used in local construction, as well as with area farmers.1

-2 The influenced jobs include the jobs throughout the state in the export producing or import consuming industry and also include the jobs with local industries needed to produce the export cargo and use the import cargo moved via the Port.
+1 The influenced jobs include the jobs throughout the state in the export producing or import consuming industry and also include the jobs with local industries needed to produce the export cargo and use the import cargo moved via the Port.
 The direct, induced and indirect jobs involved in transporting the cargo to and from the port as well as serving the cargo while in port are excluded from the influenced jobs to avoid double counting.